yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

   >}}

 Android users have a knack for finding bugs, partially thanks to the different set of default settings we use for the small screen.
-Handheld mode for example is picked by default to improve performance (Mali users thank this substantially) and save a tiny bit of RAM, but hey, we’re not in the Android section yet!
+Handheld mode, for example, is selected by default to improve performance (Mali users appreciate this substantially) and save a tiny bit of RAM, but hey, we’re not in the Android section yet!

-`Fight'N Rage`, a fantastic beat’em up, had its screen cut in half in handheld mode, something most desktop users missed, since it runs fine in docked mode.
+`Fight'N Rage`, a fantastic beat’em up, had its screen cut in half in handheld mode, something most desktop users missed since it runs fine in docked mode.
-The issue was–and this is a classic for sprite games by now–in how swizzle and window origin adjustment were being handled.
+The issue was — and this is a classic for sprite games by now — in how swizzle and window origin adjustments were being handled.
 Viewport transform and window origin mode are handled separately in the GPU, so {{< gh-hovercard "12235" "splitting the two jobs" >}} is what doctor byte[] ordered.
 Feel free to smash that attack button now.

 {{< single-title-imgs-compare